tmikus/python-monorepo/README.md

 ## Visual Studio Code configuration

-From experience, there's no need for any custom configuration in VS Code.
-This project setup should simply work out of the box.
+From my experience, there's no need for any custom configuration in VS Code.
+This project should simply work out of the box.